spidernet-io/spiderpool/README.md

 ### Overlay network solution

-Theses solutions implements the decoupling of POD network and host network, such as [Calico](https://github.com/projectcalico/calico), [Cilium](https://github.com/cilium/cilium) and other CNI plugins.
+These solutions implement the decoupling of POD network and host network, such as [Calico](https://github.com/projectcalico/calico), [Cilium](https://github.com/cilium/cilium) and other CNI plugins.
 They either use tunneling technologies such as vxlan to build an overlay network plane, and then employ NAT for north-south traffic, or they use BGP routing protocols to open up the routes of the host network so that the host network can forward the POD's East-west and north-south traffic.

 The characteristics of these IPAM solutions for overlay networks: